CUBRID/cubrid-manual/en/api/cciapi.rst

     The **cci_is_updatable** function checks the SQL statement executing :c:func:`cci_prepare` can make updatable result set (which means CCI_PREPARE_UPDATABLE is configured in *flag* when executing :c:func:`cci_prepare`).

     :param req_handle: (IN) Request handle for the prepared statement
+    :return:

+        *   1 : updatable
-    :return: 1 : updatable, 0 : not updatable
+        *   0 : not updatable
         *   **CCI_ER_REQ_HANDLE**

 cci_next_result